AdobeDocs/pass.en/help/authentication/tve-dashboard-integrations.md

 >
 >Authentication (AuthN) TTL and Authorization (AuthZ) TTL values must consistently align with MVPD settings.

-To change authentication and authorization TTL across all platforms for a specific integration, follow these steps:
+Follow these steps to change authentication and authorization TTL across all platforms for a specific integration.

-1. Go to the **Integrations** tab in the left panel and select the required integration.
+1. Select the **Integrations** tab in the left panel.
+1. Select the integration for which you want to change AuthN TTL and AuthZ TTL values.
 1. Navigate to the **Platform Settings** section.

 1. Select **Default for All** tab under **Platform Settings**.

    >[!NOTE]
    >
-   >If you want to change the duration of AuthN TTL and AuthZ TTL for a specific platform, select the platform accordingly.
+   >If you want to change the duration of **AuthN TTL** and **AuthZ TTL** for a specific platform, select the platform accordingly.

    ![Change AuthN TTL AuthZ TTL duration across all platforms](assets/authn-ttl-authz-ttl-for-all-platform.png)